As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rotary rock tumblers are easy to use, even for kids!
 All you have to do is fill the barrel with rocks, pellets, grit, and water and let it tumble away for weeks and weeks.
 As the barrel turns, the rocks rub and wear against each other.
 They become rounded and polished.

-TIP: Rock tumblers require some maintenance, as you will need to oil them regularly to keep them running smoothly.
+TIP: Rock tumblers require some maintenance, as you must oil them regularly to keep them running smoothly.
 Check out how to oil your rock tumbler in the article below:

 Step-By-Step Guide: How To Properly Oil Your Rock Tumbler